hlascelles/karina_personal_website/_posts/travel/2020-06-06-nicaragua.md

 ### Notes:
-* All of our tours (volcanoes Cerro Negro, del Hoyo and Telica and birdwatching in Juan Venado) were organised by Glauco elperezoso.nicaragua@gmail.com from [El Perezoso](https://vianica.com/touroperator/88/el-perezoso-agencia-de-turismo-responsable).
+* All of my tours (volcanoes Cerro Negro, del Hoyo and Telica and birdwatching in Juan Venado) were organised by Glauco Sponza elperezoso.nicaragua@gmail.com from [El Perezoso](https://vianica.com/touroperator/88/el-perezoso-agencia-de-turismo-responsable), based in Leon.
 I highly recommend them.
-* Best time to visit: The dry season is November to May, the slightly wet is May to August, the very wet is September and October.
+* Best time to visit: The dry season is November to April, the slightly wet is May to August, the very wet is September and October.
 Locals told me that October is the worst time to visit.
 December to February is particularly good for sunrise and sunset watching on volcanoes around Leon, as the sky is typically clear.
 But December to February is the worst time to visit Ometepe island, as the lake gets rough and the ferries are frequently cancelled.
 * I bought Claro sim card at the airport, and I had connection most of the time.
 Be specific about what package you want to buy - I was offered a package with data and calls for 30 days, but they didn't mention that you can only call other Claro numbers and only for the first 7 days.
 The data will continue working in neighbouring countries, but the calls won't.
 Locals told me that Tigo sim cards are a decent competitor to Claro.
 * I found [Kelly's](https://thewanderingblonde.com/category/central-america/nicaragua/) and [Freya's](https://thesandyfeet.com/places/north-south-america/nicaragua/) blogs really useful.
 * La Colonia was my favourite chain of supermarkets where I did all my grocery shopping.
 They have shops in Leon and in and around Managua.
 * You might need USD cash to enter the country, so keep it handy.
-* Most places, from national parks to restaurants, will take both córdoba (NIO) and USD.
-You can get by by paying in USD and getting change in córdobas, thus having some córdobas for places that prefer it.
+Most places, from national parks to restaurants, will take both córdoba (NIO) and USD.
+I did one cash withdrawal from an ATM and then subsisted on paying in USD (where it is welcome) and getting change in córdobas (for using in places that prefer it).
 * My USA plugs worked everywhere.